Lightning Photography Guide (2024)

 My History of Lightning Photography

-It was in 2015 during the interim that I invested in my first DSLR and started my photography adventure.
-I started by chasing storms along the south coast and home counties during the summer months.
+A couple of years after that first lightning photograph, I invested in my first DSLR - an entry level Canon 700D - and started chasing storms along the south coast and home counties during the summer months.

 They were usually 'high-based', meaning the base of the storm cloud was elevated higher in the atmosphere.
-This was a requirement if they were to ever make the Channel crossing.
+This was a requirement if they were to ever make the Channel crossing as sea surface temperatures would ‘cool the fuel’ a storm needs.
 (The difference between a surface-based storm and an elevated storm and their subsequent ability to make it across a large body of water is a topic for another discussion).

 Elevated storms migrating across the Channel taken with the Canon 700D.
 Love those undulating bases.

-Ironically, there was little opportunity to capture any lightning while I was out there.
-The following month when I returned back home to Brighton however, one of the greatest lightning displays I’ve ever witnessed passed directly over my apartment.
+A month after returning home to Brighton from that tour, one of the greatest lightning displays I’ve ever witnessed passed directly over my apartment.

 Huge lightning bolts and rainfall from the MCS that crossed Brighton in 2017.